coderharry1/rag-docling-excel/README.md

-Here's a polished and professional README.md file for your project, formatted in GitHub Markdown:

 # RAG with Docling — Enterprise-Ready Chat over Excel & Complex Documents

 This project implements an enterprise-style Retrieval-Augmented Generation (RAG) pipeline that enables natural-language querying over Excel files and other complex business documents.